kmcconeghy/jumble/README.md

-rerandR: An R Package to perform re-randomization procedures and assess covariate balance
+﻿shuffle: An R Package to perform stratified and re-randomization procedures and assess covariate balance
 ===============

 # Overview